Web3-API/dao/spending-proposals/017-seed-fundraise.md

 ## **Fund Distribution**

-100 `W3API` to be allocated for preparation of the seed deck, stewarding the rebrand, gathering investors, and advising on valuation by May 30th.
+100 `W3API` to be allocated for preparation of the seed deck, stewarding the rebrand, gathering backers, and advising on valuation by May 30th.

 | Name | Address | Amount (`W3API`) |
 |-|-|-|